DavidMershon81/deploy_ml_goth_vs_hipster/README.md

-This is a silly little project that I made as part of following along with Jeremy Howard's fast.ai Deep Learning for Coders MOOC.
+This is a small project that I made as part of following along with Jeremy Howard's fast.ai Deep Learning for Coders MOOC.

 During the class, I used a pretrained resnet model as the basis for a binary classifier that predicts if an image contains a goth or a hipster.